 What is the Elk/Beaver Lake Initiative?

-The Elk/Beaver Lake Initiative is a coordinated approach to address the high nutrient levels in Elk/Beaver Lake.
-The initiative includes the completion of a Watershed Management Plan and the installation, operation and maintenance of an in-lake remediation system (oxygenator).
+The Elk/Beaver Lake Initiative was a coordinated approach to address the high nutrient levels in Elk/Beaver Lake.
+The initiative included the Elk/Beaver Lake Watershed Management Plan which was completed in 2020, and the installation, operation and maintenance of an in-lake remediation system (oxygenator) which was installed in late 2023.

 The aim of this multi-pronged approach is to improve water quality, reduce frequency and duration of blue-green algae, and improve fish habitat.
 It is anticipated this initiative will address both the immediate and long-term needs for the sustainability and health of the lake ecosystem and its many values.